hotosm/oam-dynamic-tiler/README.md

 # OpenAerialMap Dynamic Tiler

+> **NOTE**: Development on this has ceased in favor of [marblecutter](https://github.com/mojodna/marblecutter), which is an evolution of this codebase. [marblecutter-openaerialmap](https://github.com/mojodna/marblecutter-openaerialmap) is the functional equivalent to this repo.

+---

 This is a standalone (Python / Flask) and Lambda-based dynamic tiler for S3-hosted GeoTIFFs.

 More information: